FDP: A Frequency-Decomposition Preprocessing Pipeline for Unsupervised Anomaly Detection in Brain MRI: Introduction

 \section{Introduction}

 Magnetic resonance imaging (MRI) play a crucial role in medical imagine system to provide detailed tissue information without requiring invasive procedures or exposure to radiation for aiding radiologists with their diagnostic and decision-making processes.
-In typical clinical MRI systems, a strong static magnetic field is employed to align hydrogen nuclei within the body.
-These nuclei are then excited by radiofrequency (RF) pulses, and as they return to equilibrium, they emit detectable signals.
-Spatial localization of these signals is achieved through the application of gradient magnetic fields, which modulate the phase and frequency of the emitted signals.
-The resulting data are sampled in the frequency domain, known as k-space, where each point encodes spatial frequency information of the image~\cite{sarracanie2015low, mcrobbie2017mri, rinck2018magnetic}.
-Finally, an inverse Fourier transform is applied to the k-space data to construct the spatial-domain MRI.
+In typical clinical MRI systems, a strong static magnetic field aligns hydrogen nuclei in the body.
+The nuclei are then excited by radiofrequency (RF) pulses, and as they return to equilibrium they emit detectable signals.
+Spatial localization is achieved using gradient fields that modulate the phase and frequency of the signal.
+The measurements are acquired as samples in k-space, a spatial-frequency domain in which each point encodes a spatial-frequency component of the image~\cite{sarracanie2015low, mcrobbie2017mri, rinck2018magnetic}.
+The spatial-domain MRI is then reconstructed by applying an inverse Fourier transform to the k-space data.

 Unsupervised anomaly detection (UAD) methods overcome the limitations of supervised approaches by eliminating the need for annotated pathological data.
 Typically, these methods learn representations of healthy anatomy through generative models trained on normal MRI scans with artificial noise.
 During inference, the models process input scans (which may contain anomalies) and attempt their reconstruction under the learned healthy representation.
 The pixel-wise residuals between original and reconstructed scans serve as anomaly scores, enabling detection of pathologies such as tumors or lesions without requiring abnormal training samples.
 This paradigm addresses key challenges including annotation scarcity, privacy constraints, and class imbalance, while being applicable to real-world clinical scenarios where abnormalities are rare and exhibit high variability~\cite{bercea2025evaluating, bao2024bmad, behrendt2024patched, kascenas2022denoising, wyatt2022anoddpm}.
 However, such synthetic noise is limited in reflecting the complexity of real pathological variations, which restricts generalization to clinical cases.